 - abscess in the brain

-- vertigo (dizziness)
+- dizziness or vertigo

 - ongoing ear drainage

-- use suction irrigation to keep the surgical area free of bone dust
+- Use suction irrigation to keep the surgical area free of bone dust.

-- remove the infected air cells
+- Drill out the infected air cells.

-- stitch up the operative site
+- Stitch up the operative site.

-After surgery, your health care provider may:
+After surgery, your doctor may:

 - prescribe pain medication

-Complications of a mastoidectomy include:
+Complications of a mastoidectomy can include: